-Do not deploy the following scenarios in networks other than your own private and trusted home network that is protected by a firewall.
+Do not use the following scenarios in networks other than your own private and trusted home network that is protected by a firewall.
 Implementing high security measures for the configurations featured in the following sections is beyond the scope of this document.

-The following sections feature several approaches to exchanging data.
-"Exchanging data" may encompass either one of the following tasks:
+Exchanging data may encompass either one of the following tasks: